iAMianIANiAM/PrismaTechGauntletv3/working/UBPD.md

 ## Current Status

-According to the project directory index, the Ultra-Simplified Position Detection system appears to be implemented in the following files:
+According to the project directory index, the Ultra-Simplified Position Detection system will be implemented in the following files:

-- Implementation in `UltraBasicPositionDetector.h/cpp`
+- Implementation in `UltraBasicPositionDetector.h/cpp` **[PLANNED]** (Implementation scheduled for Phase 2 of Hybrid Plan)
-- Test environment in `env:ultrabasic`
+- Test environment in `env:ultrabasic` **[PLANNED]** (Implementation scheduled for Phase 2 of Hybrid Plan)
-- Test application in `/examples/component_tests/UltraBasicPositionTest.cpp`
+- Test application in `/examples/component_tests/UltraBasicPositionTest.cpp` **[PLANNED]** (Implementation scheduled for Phase 2 of Hybrid Plan)

-However, there appears to be a discrepancy between documentation and actual code implementation.
-The files referenced in the directory index may not actually exist in the codebase, indicating a potential issue with version control or backup procedures.
-The current status is "Implementation complete, awaiting hardware verification" according to the directory index, but actual file verification is needed
+There is currently a discrepancy between documentation and actual code implementation.
+The implementation of these files is scheduled as part of Phase 2 of our Hybrid Plan as outlined in currentplan_v2.md.